DiscordBM/DiscordBM/README.md

         case .echo:
             return "Echos what you say"
         case .link:
-            return "Links your accounts in Penny"
+            return "Links your accounts "
         }
     }